Hunerkada Starts Registration For Graphic Design Short Courses - UrduPoint

 Hunerkada Starts Registration For Graphic Design Short Courses

-ISLAMABAD, (UrduPoint / Pakistan Point News - 15th Aug, 2021 ) :Hunerkada College of Visual and Performing Arts has started registration process for the graphic design 3 months and 6 months courses.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 22nd Aug, 2021 ) :Hunerkada College of Visual and Performing Arts has started registration process for the graphic design three and six months courses.

 According to Hunerkada, graphic design is a craft where professionals create visual content to communicate messages.